patmorin/us/responses-jctb-i.md

 **Authors' Response**

 The referee is correct here.
-We have the two occurences of $h+1$ in this paragraph to $h$.
+We have changed the two occurences of $h+1$ in this paragraph to $h$.

 **Referee 1 comment**